-Hiring foreign contractors is undeniably exciting: beyond gaining entry to the needs of consumers abroad, venturing off the beaten path to build your team has the power to breathe new life into your global workforce.
+Hiring international contractors can be exciting: beyond gaining entry to the needs of consumers abroad, venturing off the beaten path to build your team has the power to breathe new life into your workforce.

-But every odyssey has its obstacle, and wading overseas tends to come with a slew of new legal considerations that can make learning about paying international contractors for services a complicated and risky endeavor.
+But every odyssey has its obstacle, and wading overseas tends to come with a slew of new legal considerations.
+These can make payments to foreign contractors for services rendered a complicated and risky endeavor.

-Fortunately, having an awareness of the challenges many businesses face is the best way of eschewing the legal and material penalties that can injure businesses growing a global workforce.
+Fortunately, being aware of business challenges is the best way to avoid legal and material penalties that can injure businesses growing a global workforce.
 Below, we detail 4 of the pitfalls you may encounter when, making payments to foreign contractors and how to avoid payroll errors and penalties from financial institutions.

 #1.
 Missing the mark during onboarding